About Morocco desert tours from Agadir:

 Tinghir is located on the Thousand Kasbahs Road, 137 kilometers from Errachidia and 169 kilometers from Ouarzazate.
 It is the capital of its province (No. 86) and is located amid a vast oasis of 85,000 people that stretches for roughly 30 kilometers.
 Also, it is several kilometers wide.
 It is one of the Moroccan south’s oases, a world heritage site with an abundance of geological and mineral treasures.
 As well as enormous human richness, with its palm groves, Khetaras springs, and mousses.

 The people that live there are descended from several Berber tribes who settled in the water-rich region.
-With an arid and dry environment.
+With a dry environment.
 The Drâa region receives powerful storms in the fall when showers can quickly transform into disastrous floods, causing significant material and human damage.

 The French established a military station and converted it into a regional hub in an old independent Berber territory.
 At 1,342 meters above sea level.
 It is now the province’s capital.
 In the Tamazight language, which is spoken in this part of Morocco.
 The name of this city means “mountain.”
 Tinghir has seen tremendous urbanization in the previous two decades. not t mention it was designated as a province in 2009.